 - Intel's results could be affected by adverse economic, social, political and physical/infrastructure conditions in countries where Intel, its customers or its suppliers operate, including military conflict and other security risks, natural disasters, infrastructure disruptions, health concerns and fluctuations in currency exchange rates.

-- Intel's results could be affected by the timing of closing of acquisitions and divestitures.
+- Intel's results could be affected by the timing of closing of acquisitions, divestitures and other significant transactions.

-A detailed discussion of these and other factors that could affect Intel's results is included in Intel's SEC filings, including the company's most recent reports on Form 10-Q and Form 10-K.
+A detailed discussion of these and other factors that could affect Intel's results is included in Intel's SEC filings, including the company's most recent report on Form 10-K.

 The Business Outlook contains certain forward-looking statements that are subject to known and unknown risks and uncertainties that could cause actual results to differ materially from those expressed or implied by such statements.
 Such risks and uncertainties include, but are not limited to, the Risk Factors noted in the Business Outlook as well as in the Earnings Releases and Intel's filings with the Securities and Exchange Commission on, e.g., Form 10-K and Form 10-Q.Status of Business Outlook

 Intel's Business Outlook is posted on intc.com and may be reiterated in public or private meetings with investors and others.
-The Business Outlook will be effective through the close of business on March 14 unless earlier updated; except that the Business Outlook for amortization of acquisition-related intangibles, impact of equity investments and interest and other, restructuring and asset impairment charges and tax rate, will be effective only through the close of business on January 23.
-Intel's Quiet Period will start from the close of business on March 14 until publication of the company's first-quarter earnings release, scheduled for April 15, 2014.
+The Business Outlook will be effective through the close of business on June 13 unless earlier updated; except that the Business Outlook for amortization of acquisition-related intangibles, impact of equity investments and interest and other, restructuring charges, and tax rate, will be effective only through the close of business on April 22.
+Intel's Quiet Period will start from the close of business on June 13 until publication of the company's second-quarter earnings release, scheduled for July 15, 2014.
 During the Quiet Period, all of the Business Outlook and other forward-looking statements disclosed in the company's news releases and filings with the SEC should be considered as historical, speaking as of prior to the Quiet Period only and not subject to an update by the company.